-Because of the position’s sinister connotations for insects, it can make owners think that their greyhound is unwell.
-However, it’s typically quite the opposite and means they’re comfortable and content.
+Because of the position’s sinister connotations for insects can make owners think that their greyhound is unwell.
+However, it’s typically quite the opposite, meaning they’re comfortable and content.

 Why Do Greyhounds Roach?

-Roaching exposes the greyhound’s stomach, leaving them open to attack if they were in a more dangerous situation.
+Roaching exposes the greyhound’s stomach, leaving them open to attack if they are more dangerous.

-With such long legs, it could be challenging to find a comfortable position to lay in.
-Roaching allows them to get their legs out of the way and truly relax in comfort without having to shift around to find a better position.
+With such long legs, it could be challenging to find a comfortable position to lie in.
+Roaching allows them to get their legs out of the way and truly relax comfortably without having to shift around to find a better position.

 The greyhound roaching position doesn’t always happen during sleep.
-As it’s a comfortable position for them, you might catch them doing this when they’re relaxing while awake or even just before playtime.
+As it’s a comfortable position, you might catch them doing this when they’re relaxing while awake or just before playtime.

 The roach position is a hangover from puppyhood, where they would wrestle with their siblings and use their legs as a tool in play fighting.

-Because of a greyhound’s body type and fine, short fur, they can be sensitive to heat or cold temperatures.
+Because of a greyhound’s body type and fine, short fur can be sensitive to heat or cold temperatures.

 Like most other mammals, the underside of their body is the hottest side.
-It’s where their major organs are and consequently, where the blood vessels are closest to the skin’s surface.
+It’s where their major organs are and the blood vessels closest to the skin’s surface.

-Roaching allows your greyhound to cool themselves down by letting some heat escape and expose their organs to cooler air.
+Roaching lets your greyhound cool down by letting some heat escape and exposing their organs to cooler air.